Wenabozho was kind of a shrewd fellow. Wenabozho was

 will pick along the coast.
 He's the main channel of life.
 Their flocks

-go wherever something is going on, wherever something is wrong.
+go to wherever something is going on, wherever something is wrong.
 And whenever

 there's danger, the crows cried.
 You disturb a flock of crows and they'll